Wildflower (The Avalanches album): Background

 After the release of their debut album, Since I Left You, the Avalanches continued to produce music and were touring until 2003.
 At least one track from the album's final cut had begun taking shape in 2000.
 One of the group's earliest collaborations was with Luke Steele in 2003, creating "tripped out rock 'n' roll" with both Steele and Di Blasi singing.
 Remnants of this project are reflected in the track "Colours" (2016).
 Until the mid-2000s, the group continued producing new music, although there was no coherent theme between the tracks nor any plans for a studio record.
 Robbie Chater was ill for three years during this time with two auto-immune diseases which left him unable to produce music.
 He underwent a treatment using ibogaine, a potent hallucinogenic drug.
 In February 2005, Darren Seltmann said the album was a work-in-progress and described it as "ambient world music".
 He also stated the album would include both sampling and live music.
 In August 2006, Modular Recordings issued a press release stating "it's sounding like everything we dared not hope for, and so much more.
 They've made the record of their lives basically".
 This was in response to a joke email which had reached the music press, in which Modular claimed it had rejected the group's new album.
 In January 2007, the band stated via its website that roughly 40 tracks were being considered for the record, but no estimated arrival date could be provided.
-Subsequent announcements and rumors were circulated for the next few years promising release dates and blaming sample clearance for the album's delay; however no new material was released during this time.
+Subsequent announcements and rumours were circulated for the next few years promising release dates and blaming sample clearance for the album's delay; however, no new material was released during this time.